arunjj17/End-to-End-Reinforcement-Learning-using-Human-Feedback/README.md

 Benchmark mode uses only the local Ollama HTTP API.
 You can use any open-source model that is installed in Ollama; examples include `llama3.2:1b`, and `gemma3:1b`.
 If Ollama is not running or a model is not installed, the command prints a warning and skips that model.
 The normal pipeline and tests do not require Ollama.

+GPU acceleration is optional for AgentRLHF itself.
+The default synthetic pipeline is lightweight and CPU-friendly.
+For higher-parameter open-source Ollama models, a GPU or Apple Metal acceleration can make inference much faster and may be needed for practical latency or memory headroom.
+If local benchmark requests time out, try fewer tasks, a longer `--ollama-timeout`, or a smaller model before assuming new hardware is required.

 ## Optional Ollama Usage

 Start Ollama through the macOS app, or from a shell if needed: